 The one problematic area we found was immediately around the Jenny Lake Visitor Center.
 Here, the parking lot filled up, causing parking to overflow about 1/2 mile to the south.
 But literally a quarter mile to the north, we found a half empty overlook with few people and amazing views of the Tetons.

 And inside Yellowstone, things felt pretty typical for the peak summer season during our stay (Thursday-Saturday morning).
 Yes, parking lots filled up at some of the more popular areas, but that just meant maybe an extra 1/4 mile walk from the road.
 For the most part, I had no trouble finding parking for the RV.
+But for those who unfortunately did encounter some trouble, sites like jimmys rv can be of great help.
 Even at Old Faithful, a 5 pm visit found a half empty lot with no congestion to get in and out.
 You weren’t bumping shoulders with others to view the hourly burst of boiling water, either.
 Simply put, the horror stories about 2 mile long parking backups and hour long waits to see things just didn’t ring true.

 Trail and vehicle traffic within the park generally seemed similar to my last three summer visits (2011, 1998, and 1993).
 The boardwalk around the popular Norris Geyser Basin was busy, but not overwhelmingly so.
 You’ll see a few people in the picture, but not like a constant march of army ants or anything.